Free Speech, the First Amendment, and Social Media (2)

-4. The other diagrams were not to scale
+4. The prior diagrams were not to scale

-The other diagrams were not to scale at all, I wanted my text to be visible and show the general overlap.
+The prior diagrams were not to scale at all, I wanted my text to be visible and show the general overlap.

 Now it is worth emphasizing that the vast majority of speech is protected by the First Amendment.
 A small sliver could be subject to valid civil claims, and a really tiny piece could be criminally punished.
-Here I show it in a slightly better scale, and criminal speech is just a tiny dot.
+Here I show it in a slightly better scale (still not perfect) and criminal speech is just a tiny dot.

 All speech can have a private consequence

-I mentioned this above but decided to make a section about it, just to make sure the point comes across.
+I mentioned this above and created this section just to make sure the point comes across.

-Any speech or expression could have many consequences from private individuals and organizations, and this would not implicate The First Amendment.
+Any speech or expression could have many consequences from private individuals and organizations, but this would not implicate The First Amendment.
 The First Amendment limits government interference with speech, it protects speech, and does not limit private reaction to that speech.

 Private book deals can be cancelled based on one's speech

 Imagine a book deal an author has with a publisher.
-They have a contract, and the contract has many terms.
-The publisher is a private company.
+They have a contract, and the contract has many terms, and the publisher is a private company.

 The author commits an action that is inconsistent with the publisher's values, or perhaps inconsistent with the publisher's bottom line if they feel the books will not sell.
 The contract probably has a clause to address this (perhaps called a "morals clause").

 The publisher cancels the deal and the author claims a violation of their First Amendment rights.